Youssef-Sabbagh/atalexfm.github.io/_posts/2019-04-19-worldbetterorworse.md

 excerpt: "Is the world getting better or worse?
 This is the question that Steven Pinker, a professor and writer, addressed in a TED talk given in April 2018.
 Pinker's conclusion?
 A resounding yes, the world is indeed getting better.
 Given this question, I began my own investigation.
 Suffice to say, I am skeptical...often, especially of overtly optimistic claims."
 ---

-## The Wealth of Nations: A Data Visualized Look at Life Expectancy and Daily Wages
+# A Data Visualized Look at Life Expectancy and Daily Wages

 Is the world getting better or worse?
 This is the question that Steven Pinker, a professor and writer, addressed in a TED talk given in April 2018.
 Pinker's conclusion?
 A resounding yes, the world is indeed getting better.
 Given this question, I began my own investigation.
 Suffice to say, I am skeptical...often, especially of overtly optimistic claims.

-DISCLAIMER: My personal investigation into this question hardly scratches the surface of this question.

 ## Methodology